huijunzhao-ds/huijunzhao-ds.github.io/projects.md

 Side projects I am working on or plan to work on.
 Contact me if you are interest to collaborate or have any comment.

 ### Book Recommender
 I'm sort of addicted to reading.
 Recently I just started using Goodreads to record books I read and to find new ones.
 At the same time, I'm building a book recommender to compare the recommendations it gives with those Goodreads does.
 The result will be fun.
+All data I use come from [here](https://github.com/zygmuntz/goodbooks-10k).

+The GitHub repo is [here](https://github.com/huijunzhao-ds/book-recommender).
+Currently we are still processing the data and building the initial model.
+More doc and code to come soon.

 ### Image Style Transfer App
 We are currently working on a deep learning model to generate a new image combining given content image and style image.
 And we will deploy the model to both a web application and a cross-platform (Android and iOS) mobile application.